Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Governance Properties

 In summary, DLT practitioners have a number of options to ensure their governance protocol satisfies notions of ballot secrecy.
 They may run off-the-shelf protocols such as Helios'16, Civtas, Athena or others previously mentioned.
 These can be run off-chain, and the results may be notarised on-chain leveraging zero-knowledge proofs.
 These can be used to demonstrate the election result was correctly computed.
-Alternatively, DLT practitioners may implement these voting schemes on-chain, although this option will incur greater time and cost.
-We discourage from following this path.
-The aforementioned voting schemes have been well studied and audited.
-Implementing these on-chain would require security audits and verifying that no bugs arise or inaccuracies appeared.
-Alternatively, if on-chain voting is essential, practitioners may settle for options such as MACI, VoteCoin or Vocdoni which offer encrypted ballots, but these options are insecure and neither meet formal notions of ballot secrecy.
+Alternatively, if on-chain voting is essential, practitioners may settle for options such as MACI or VoteCoin, which offer encrypted ballots, but these options are insecure and neither meet formal notions of ballot secrecy.

 \textbf{Verifiability:} An informal notion of \textbf{S2} in electronic voting schemes is end-to-end verifiability.
 If this is satisfied, a voter should be able to verify their ballot was: \begin{itemize} \item cast as intended, \item recorded as cast, \item tallied as recorded. \end{itemize} \cite{benaloh2015end}.
 Another informal notion of verifiability is universal and individual verifiability.
-The authors in \cite{kremer2010election} state verfiability can be decomposed into: \begin{itemize} \item Individual verifiability: voters can check that their own ballots are recorded. \item Universal verifiability: anyone can check that the tally of recorded ballots is computed properly. \item Eligibility verifiability: anyone can check that each tallied vote was cast by an authorized voter. \end{itemize} The work in \cite{smyth2015computational} then provides new formal cryptographic definitions for the three aforementioned.
+The authors in \cite{kremer2010election} state verfiability can be decomposed into: \begin{itemize} \item Individual verifiability: voters can check that their own ballots are recorded \footnote{The property of individual verifiability is closely related to censorship resistance, but it is a weaker notion than the latter.
+Individual verifiability allows a voter to detect if their vote has been suppressed, whereas censorship resistance demands that votes cannot be suppressed in the first place.}. \item Universal verifiability: anyone can check that the tally of recorded ballots is computed properly. \item Eligibility verifiability: anyone can check that each tallied vote was cast by an authorized voter. \end{itemize} The work in \cite{smyth2015computational} then provides new formal cryptographic definitions for the three aforementioned.

 Whilst the informal notion of verifiability is rather intuitive, formalising such notion has been an arduous endeavour.
 For a comprehensive review of the literature and a proposed formal notion of verifiability, the reader may refer to the work in \cite{sok-verifiability}.